Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 #show: book-page.with(title: "Tinymist Neovim Extension")

-Run and configure tinymist in neovim for Typst.
+Run and configure tinymist in Neovim for Typst.

 == Features
 <features>